Kidney Cancer: The Basics

 - If cancer cells are in other areas of the body.

-Stages range from stage I (smallest) to stage IV (tumors that have spread to other areas of the body).
+The stages of kidney cancer range from stage I (one) to stage IV (four).
+Stage I means the smallest tumor and stage IV means the tumors have spread to other parts of the body.
 The stage and type of kidney cancer will guide your treatment plan.

 Treatment